sunrick/eld/README.md

 # FireAuth

-A Ruby gem that helps you authenticate user with Firebase Authentication.
+A Ruby gem that helps you authenticate users with Firebase Authentication.

 ## Installation